-There are two kinds of SSIM; i) insertion electrode material (electrode), where electrons or holes move faster than ions. ii) solid electrolyte, where ions moves faster than electrons or holes.
-When these two SSIMs are combined, an equilibrium state is formed through the rearrangement of all the charged carriers (electron, hole, and ion) and then their electrochemical potentials become equal.
-As a consequence, the electrode/solid electrolyte interface obtains different properties with each intrinsic SSIM due to space charge layer formation, mechanical relaxation (strain distribution), etc., which provide unique interfacial ion dynamics (Fig. 1).
-The aim of this project is to investigate these physical and chemical modulations around the interface in detail and establish the interface design principle which makes it possible to generate novel functions around the interfaces.
-This project integrates chemistry, physics, advanced measurement, theory and data science, and material science and consists of the four research groups (Fig. 2).
+There are two types of SSIMs: insertion electrode materials (electrodes) and solid electrolytes.
+In the former, electrons or holes move faster than ions.
+In contrast, ions move faster than electrons or holes in the latter.
+When these two SSIMs combine, an equilibrium state is reached through the rearrangement of all charged carriers (electrons, holes, and ions).
+At equilibrium, their electrochemical potentials become equal.
+Consequently, the electrode/solid electrolyte interface realizes unique properties with each intrinsic SSIM due to factors such as space charge layer formation and mechanical relaxation (strain distribution) that provide unique interfacial ion dynamics (Fig. 1).
+The aim of this project is to investigate the physical and chemical modulations around interfaces in detail and establish interface design principles, which will make it possible to generate novel functions around interfaces.
+This project integrates chemistry, physics, advanced measurements, theoretical and data science, and material science.
+It consists of four research groups.

-Gp-A01 fabricates model interfaces using single crystalline substrates, epitaxial thin films, etc. and investigates their interfacial ion dynamics.
-Gp-A02 analyzes modulation and distribution of voltage, ion concentration, chemical potential, local structure, etc. around the interface using advanced measurements.
-Gp-A03 clarifies ions and electrons distribution and their dynamics around the interface using multi-scale theoretical calculation and informatics analyses.
-Gp-A04 develops advanced materials especially focusing on metastable phases with lattice defects and lattice strains by combining crystalline and amorphous SSIMs.
+Gp-A01 fabricates model interfaces using materials such as single crystalline substrates and epitaxial thin films and investigates their interfacial ion dynamics.
+Gp-A02 analyzes the properties around the interface including the modulation and distribution of voltage, ion concentration, chemical potential, and local structure using advanced measurements.
+Gp-A03 clarifies the distribution of ions and electrons and their dynamics around the interface using multi-scale theoretical calculations and informatics analyses.
+Gp-A04 develops advanced materials with an emphasis on metastable phases with lattice defects and lattice strains by combining crystalline and amorphous SSIMs.